SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 1. Create a context for terminal usage by setting the principal type to TERMINALID.
 Supply the context with password and the terminal id as you saved for further usage when the terminal was created.

-2. Call assignSeqrId to assign the SEQR ID currently in use by the cash register.
+2. Call assignSeqrId to assign the SEQR ID currently in use by the point of sale.

-## Add SEQR as payment in your POS
+## Add SEQR as payment in your point of sale

 This section describes an example of SEQR payment from a cashier's perspective.
 Refer also to <a href="/merchant/payment/">Basic SEQR payment</a>, which shows how to implement the code with sample flow.

 SEQR must be added as a new payment method.
 SEQR can only be used started when an active receipt exists and the amount to pay is greater than zero.

-#### 1. Start the payment by pressing the SEQR payment button in POS
+#### 1. Start the payment by pressing the SEQR payment button in point of sale

-The amount to pay is pre-entered in the cash register dialog.
+The amount to pay is pre-entered in the point of sale dialog.
 The cashier can choose to increase or decrease the pre-entered amount.

 If amount to pay with SEQR is less than the total amount (for example if some part is paid with card or cash), then SEQR should be used LAST among all the different payment types, so that the total amount minus the cash/card amount shows the exact total amount that is to be paid by SEQR.